JudeQuintana/cloud-infra-lab/README.md

     - That means the proxy can actually cost as much as, or more than, the tiny database itself.
   - Result: $96 (default monthly cost) + $44 (SSM VPC Endpoints) + $22 (RDS Proxy monthly cost) = $162 a month (roughly).

-## ✅ Pros and ❌ Cons of using a reverse proxy to access MySQL (according to ChatGPT)
+## ✅ Pros and ❌ Cons of using a reverse proxy to access MYSQL (according to ChatGPT)
 Advantages:
 - Horizontal scalability.
   - ASG lets you scale NGINX nodes based on CPU, connections, etc.
 - Managed ingress.
   - ALB handles TLS termination, health checks, and routing to NGINX instances cleanly.
 - Separation of concerns.
-  - NGINX handles HTTP logic (e.g., authentication, load balancing), MySQL stays private.
+  - NGINX handles HTTP logic (e.g., authentication, load balancing), MYSQL stays private.
 - Custom routing logic.
   - You can implement advanced logic like conditional proxying, auth, throttling, etc.
 - Can front many apps.
-  - One NGINX can proxy to multiple backends, including MySQL-checking microservices.
+  - One NGINX can proxy to multiple backends, including MYSQL-checking microservices.

 Limitations:
-- NGINX is not a MySQL proxy.
+- NGINX is not a MYSQL proxy.
-  - NGINX is built for HTTP, not stateful MySQL TCP connections.
+  - NGINX is built for HTTP, not stateful MYSQL TCP connections.
-  - You cannot proxy raw MySQL traffic through NGINX.
+  - You cannot proxy raw MYSQL traffic through NGINX.
 - Unnecessary complexity.
-  - If just connecting to MySQL from backend apps, NGINX is likely overkill.
+  - If just connecting to MYSQL from backend apps, NGINX is likely overkill.
 - Extra latency.
-  - Adds a hop: ALB → NGINX → app → MySQL.
+  - Adds a hop: ALB → NGINX → app → MYSQL.
   - This could slightly slow down reads/writes if not designed carefully.
 - Scaling not tied to DB load
-  - Scaling NGINX does not help with MySQL bottlenecks unless your NGINX is doing significant compute (auth, caching, etc.).
+  - Scaling NGINX does not help with MYSQL bottlenecks unless your NGINX is doing significant compute (auth, caching, etc.).
 - Maintains state poorly.
-  - MySQL connections are long-lived and stateful, not ideal for stateless NGINX workers.
+  - MYSQL connections are long-lived and stateful, not ideal for stateless NGINX workers.
-- Not resilient to MySQL issues.
+- Not resilient to MYSQL issues.
-  - If MySQL becomes slow/unavailable, NGINX becomes a bottleneck or fails with 5xx unless you explicitly handle those errors.
+  - If MYSQL becomes slow/unavailable, NGINX becomes a bottleneck or fails with 5xx unless you explicitly handle those errors.